zeroDivisible/zeroDivisible.github.io/content/blog/archlinux-aur-packages-signed-with-untrusted-gpg-key.md

 quit
 ```

-is just an invocation of trusting a key, with highest level (5), confirming it with ``y`` and quitting the edit mode.
+was just an invocation of trusting a key, with highest level (5), confirming it with ``y`` and quitting the edit mode.